-Garrett-Sykes has compiled a list of frequently asked questions and answers to help you better understand the funeral arrangement process.
+Garrett-Sykes and Letchworth-Sykes have compiled a list of frequently asked questions and answers to help you better understand the funeral arrangement process.
 We review funeral etiquette, the value of a funeral, why it is important to preplan, what the cremation process entails, how pre-need saves money, and much more.

 If you do not see your question below, please call.
 Our staff is always available to help.